 "Google App Engine's most valuable feature is self-management.
 You do not have to manage the infrastructure underneath where all the functions are happening, such as load balancing deployment and version management, they are managed by the system itself."

 "It is simple to use.
 It is much simpler than AWS.
 It is also very powerful."

-"The solution is very stable for Windows setups."
+"The user interface is very good for administrators."

 "I would like a simpler deployment tool on laptops.
 It is a bit complicated at the moment.
 We know how to do it, but it could be easier to deploy it on laptops."

 "I think there's still a lot that can be done with Google Meet and the video conferencing part of it.
 It could be more dynamic in terms of what can be done with it."

 "Some features of runtime don't work well in App Engine."

 "I'd like to see better integration with S/4HANA integrated and other services, like monitoring, for example."

 "A good strategy would be to include a feature for integrating with external ecosystems."